* invited; † COVID-19 cancellations

 - Legal Theory Workshop, University of Toronto, November 2022 *

-- Philosophy, Politics and Economics Society Meeting, New Orleans, LA, November 2022
+- PPE Society Annual Meeting, New Orleans, LA, November 2022

 - Oxford Seminars in Jurisprudence Conference, Brasenose College, Oxford University, July 2022